magento/devdocs/src/guides/v2.4/release-notes/open-source-2-4-4.md

 ---
 {{ site.data.var.ce }} 2.4.4 introduces support for PHP 8.1.
 All project libraries and dependencies have been updated for compatibility with PHP 8.1.
 Core Composer dependencies and third-party libraries have also been upgraded to the latest versions that are compatible with PHP 8.1.
 This release also provides support for OpenSearch 1.2.

-This release includes 241 quality fixes and enhancements.
+This release includes almost 250 quality fixes and enhancements.

 {:.bs-callout-info}
 Releases may contain backward-incompatible changes (BIC). {{ site.data.var.ce }} 2.4.4 contains backward-incompatible changes.
 To review these backward-incompatible changes, see [BIC reference]({{page.baseurl}}/release-notes/backward-incompatible-changes/reference.html).
 (Major backward-incompatible issues are described in [BIC highlights]({{page.baseurl}}/release-notes/backward-incompatible-changes/index.html).
 Not all releases introduce major BICs.)

 ## Other release information

-Although code for these features is bundled with quarterly releases of the {{ site.data.var.ce }} core code, several of these projects (for example, B2B, Page Builder, and Progressive Web Applications (PWA) Studio) are also released independently.
+Although code for these features is bundled with quarterly releases of the {{ site.data.var.ce }} core code, several of these projects are also released independently.
 Bug fixes for these projects are documented in the separate, project-specific release information that is available in the documentation for each project.

 {:.bs-callout-info}
 All vendor-bundled extensions, with the exception of Braintree, have been removed from {{ site.data.var.ce }} 2.4.4.